Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 The script `readcsvgz.py` is a Python script that reads and filters the `csv.gz` files and saves the filtered data in an Excel file.
 It has the following features:

 - Load a specified number of rows from a CSV file.
-- Skip a specified number of initial rows.
+- Skip a specified number of initial rows to read the data.
 - Filter rows based on the presence of a specified text (case-insensitive).

 #### Usage